How to reset the audio system in OS X

 Toggling settings comparable to these can reinitialize the audio driver.

-As with coping with audio processing mistakes on a per-utility basis, you could be trying toggling some audio layout and input/output device settings within the Sound panel of machine Preferences, or the usage of the Audio MIDI Setup utility that’s in your functions > Utility folder.
+As with coping with audio processing mistakes on a per-utility basis, you could be trying toggling some audio layout and input/output device settings within the Sound panel of machine Preferences or the usage of the Audio MIDI Setup utility that’s in your functions > Utility folder.

 Suds kill all CoreAudio